skrshe/gimme/README.md

 ## Why not RRIR?!
 - Im not to personally concerned with performance and security (I'm a minimiser (lazy arse procrastinator))
-- I'd rather be able to easily tell what my progam is doing from the source code and have free reign over code styling and shapping.
+- I'd rather have free reign over code styling and shapping.

 - For people who do RRIR props to you.